How to Become a Mosaic Artist? The Basics of Mosaic Art

 - If you’ll be working over a glossy finish like glass or ceramic, an acrylic-based adhesive will give the best adhesion.

-- Proper tools: Creating mosaic isn’t art, but you’ll want to have a small selection of the right tools on hand to keep your work moving smoothly, and your eyes and hands protected.
+- Proper tools: Creating mosaic isn’t hard, but you’ll want to have a small selection of the right tools on hand to keep your work moving smoothly, and your eyes and hands protected.

 - A trowel or spatula to mix and spread grout or adhesive